LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 } HashTable;
 ```

-For the collection, we are using this pointer to poinert semantic just to ease the case where we want to change the head of linked list.
+For the collection, we are using a pointer-to-pointer semantic just to simplify the process of changing the head of the linked list.

-Then, for the nodes we will use structs containing the following with the following:
+Then, for the nodes, we will use structs containing the following:

 - a pointer to where we will store the key
 - a pointer to where we will store the value